OwlTheBird/Multilayer-Perceptron-Clinical-Prediction-Model/README.md

 [cite_start]The model uses a multi-task, multi-output MLP architecture designed to learn generalized health patterns from a complete patient feature vector[cite: 6].

-* [cite_start]**Shared Body**: A series of dense layers that processes the input features to learn a compressed, holistic representation of a patient's overall health status[cite: 7, 8].
+* **Shared Body**: A series of dense layers that processes the input features to learn a compressed, holistic representation of a patient's overall health status.
-* [cite_start]**Task-Specific Heads**: Four independent sets of dense layers that branch off from the shared body[cite: 9]. [cite_start]Each head is a specialist, mapping the shared health representation to a specific clinical target[cite: 10].
+* **Task-Specific Heads**: Four independent sets of dense layers that branch off from the shared body.
+Each head is a specialist, mapping the shared health representation to a specific clinical target.